chaplin89/uSerializer/README.md

 Not much care has been put into trying to generate optimized code, it's not excluded that those results may vary considerably.

 (The less, the better)

+**NOTE**: this test only serialization on a MemoryStream.
+Of course, this does not take into account a lot of things.
 ```
 Number of iterations: 1000